tbd-ci/tbd-old/README.md

   <same thing>
 ```

-When you run a build, you create a new commit and update the `.git/refs/tbd-ci-all-build-results` ref
+When you run a build, tbd creates a new commit on the `.git/refs/tbd-ci-all-build-results` ref

 To check a file that was modified by the build process:
 `git show tbd-ci-all-build-results:<commit>/<metadata-hash>/<target>/WORKTREE/<artifact>`